PX4/PX4-user_guide/en/flying/package_delivery_mission.md

 ## Delivery Mechanism Configuration

-Package delivery missions require some configuration, which must be done before a mission can be planned an executed.
+Package delivery missions require some configuration, which must be done before a mission can be planned and executed.

 The configuration is largely hardware-specific, and is hence covered in the setup page for each type of package delivery hardware: